 - Lockout/Tagout: When heavy machinery and equipment is being serviced, certain procedures must be followed to prevent electrocution and other injuries.
 (3,406 violations)

 From 2015 to 2016, the number of incidents for each of these violations decreased, except for lockout/tagout.
 Overall, workplaces are getting safer across the nation, leading to fewer injuries and deaths.
 However, injuries can and will still happen.
 If you are injured on the job in South Carolina, you may be entitled to workers’ compensation.
-If your claim is denied, contact The Christmas Law Firm today to learn more about your legal options.
+If your claim is denied, contact Christmas Injury Lawyers today to learn more about your legal options.
 Your initial consultation is free.